danfuzz/samizdat/doc/samizdat-0.md

 assign the void non-value (`undefined` is the JavaScript equivalent) to a variable or to pass it as a parameter to some other function.
-However, the *Samizdat Layer 0* library provides the `ifValue` function to let code act sensibly when it needs to call a function but doesn't know up-front whether or not it will yield a value.
+However, the *Samizdat Layer 0* library provides the `ifValue` and `ifVoid` functions to let code act sensibly when it needs to call a function but doesn't know up-front whether or not it will yield a value.

 In code-like function descriptions, a void result is written `~.`, which can be read as "not anything" (or with more technical accuracy,